Last updated on November 8th, 2023

 Save even more time by chopping two cups of celery and two cups of onions 2-3 days in advance.
 These will also need to be stored in an airtight container of freezer bag in the fridge.
 You can store them together, as they will be going into the pan at the same time.

-Go ahead and preheat your oven to 450 degrees.
-While the oven is heating, melt ½ cup (1 stick) of unsalted butter.
+Go ahead and preheat your oven to 450 degrees F. While the oven is heating, melt the butter in a large skillet.
 Add the diced celery and onion and sauté until the vegetables are tender, about 15 minutes.
 Remove the vegetables from the heat and allow them to cool.

 If you haven’t crumbled your cornbread yet, go ahead and do that now.
 I find clean hands are the best tool for this.
-Once you’ve broken the cornbread up into medium-sized chunks, add 1/2 cup of breadcrumbs (or two slices of torn day-old bread).
+Once you’ve broken the cornbread up into medium-sized chunks, add the breadcrumbs or torn day-old bread.
 Pour in the chicken broth.
 Use a spoon, potato masher or even your hands to break up the cornbread pieces even more.
 When you are done, the cornbread should be soupy and kind of squishy.

 Coat one 9 x 13 x 2-inch casserole dish (or two 8 x 8-inch dishes) with non-stick cooking spray.
-Pour the cornbread mixture into the casserole dish and spread it around until it’s in and even layer.
+Pour the cornbread mixture into the casserole dish and spread it around until it’s in an even layer.
+You do not need to cover it.
 Adjust your oven rack so that it is in the middle of the oven.
 Bake the cornbread dressing for one hour until it is set and the top is golden brown.
 The dressing is going to be pretty hot right when you first pull it out of the oven, so I suggest letting it sit for about 15 minutes before serving.
 This also gives any residual chicken broth additional time to get soaked into the bread.

 Freezing: Cornbread dressing with chicken can be frozen either baked or unbaked.
 I recommend storing it in a disposable freezer pan so you’re not tying up your good casserole dishes.
 Write the cooking or reheating instructions on the lid so you don’t have to hunt the recipe.
-Allow the dressing to thaw overnight in the refrigerator.
+Thaw the dressing overnight in the refrigerator.
 Consume within three months.

 Looking for more dressing ideas?